danbeilis/fits_stellar_movement_viz/README.md

 # FITS 3D & Stellar Movement Visualization Program
-Astronomy FITS 3D Visualization using Mayavi and Stellar Movement Visualizer The program enables examining the 3D structure of any fits datacube file, sharing some of the features as the AstroSlicer extension (https://www.slicer.org/wiki/Documentation/Nightly/Extensions/SlicerAstro) for the 3DSlicer visualization software package (https://www.slicer.org/).

-The program was written in Python and utilizes the 3D visualization capabilities of the Mayavi software package (https://docs.enthought.com/mayavi/mayavi/) that wraps the VTK rendering engine (https://vtk.org/) which is embedded in a graphical user interface (GUI) using the TraitsUI GUI visualization package (https://docs.enthought.com/traitsui/).
+The program enables examining the 3D structure of any fits datacube file, sharing some of the features as the AstroSlicer extension (https://www.slicer.org/wiki/Documentation/Nightly/Extensions/SlicerAstro) for the 3DSlicer visualization software package (https://www.slicer.org/).
+It was written in Python and utilizes the 3D visualization capabilities of the Mayavi software package (https://docs.enthought.com/mayavi/mayavi/) that wraps the VTK rendering engine (https://vtk.org/) which is embedded in a graphical user interface (GUI) using the TraitsUI GUI visualization package (https://docs.enthought.com/traitsui/).

 The program allows the following:
 * FITS file 3D visualization cropping using adjustable sliders for the 2 spatial axes and the spectral/kinematic axis.